shraddhasirdesai9/Data-Cleaning_Using-SQL/README.md

 The raw dataset was downloaded from https://www.kaggle.com/datasets/sgup0402/uncleaned-sample-superstore

 I used MySQL Workbench and imported the uncleaned csv file to a SQL Database in my local machine to carry forward with data cleaning process.

-I performed various data cleaning techniques of SQL on the imported table using string functions, date functions, etc and achieved good results.